-There are four main Camino routes in France; in France they are called Chemin Saint Jacques.
-The only route I have walked so far has been the first ten days of the Le Puy Route, which I will list on a day
+There are four main Camino routes in France; in France, they are referred to in France as the Chemin Saint Jacques.
+The only route I have walked so far has been the first ten days of the Le Puy Route.

 The Le Puy Route is also known as Le Chemin du Puy or Via Podiensis.
 This route starts in Le Puy en Velay and joins with two other routes in France at Ostabat near St Jean Pied de Port which they pass through and continue along the Camino Frances to Santiago.